 In severe cases and if Pelvic Girdle Pain goes untreated it can result in lifelong disability.
 As with all pain it’s advisable to take the “better be safe than sorry” approach and see your health care professional as soon as you can especially when you are pregnant.

-Symptoms of Pelvic Girdle Pain can be mild, moderate or severe.
+Symptoms of Pregnancy Pelvic Girdle Pain can be mild, moderate or severe.
 During pregnancy symptoms can improve, stay the same or worsen.
 Pain can begin as early as the first trimester or sometimes after the baby is born.

 Approximately 45% of all pregnant women and 25% of all women after childbirth suffer from Pelvic Girdle Pain.
 After delivery, Pelvic Girdle Pain can take from weeks to months or even years to subside.